 Solomon’s residents face a sort of mini diaspora.
 The school closed in 1956, and the subsequent loss of resources has since led many to move away, whether to Nome, other villages, or further south.
 No one has lived in the village permanently since the early 2000s.
 But, Johnson says,

 “If you talk to most of the adults here, everyone would like to move back, because this is their home.”

 There are many hurdles to making Solomon a viable town again, but tribal leaders put great hope in the next generation.
 The campers are between five and fourteen years old and have a weeklong chance to experience Solomon through stories and experiences from generations past.

 “We have kids from Oregon, Washington, Kenai, and Chugiak here.
 Their grandparents lived here — and they hear stories about it,” explains Helen Bohne, who previously ran the camp.
 Grandparents’ stories of subsistence become so much more real, she says, when the children can do the same things, in the same place their ancestors did them.
 Johnson agrees:

 “Last year, we had kids from Colorado who had never been to Solomon, ever.
 It’s a way to unite our tribe and to keep our traditions and our culture alive.”

 The camp is held at the seasonal Solomon Bed and Breakfast, which a half-century ago was the one-room schoolhouse.
-One of the elders attending this year’s camp is Helen Larson, Deilah Johnson’s grandmother.
-Larson was herself a student at the Solomon school — in the same building the camp is held — in the early 1950s.
+One of the elders attending this year’s camp is Helen Larsen, Deilah Johnson’s grandmother.
+Larsen was herself a student at the Solomon school — in the same building the camp is held — in the early 1950s.